aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - do **not depend on their physical location**;
 - two communicating services may, or may not operate in the same physical processor or multicore;
 - **communicate over the network**;
-- communications across service boundaries are very slow compared to function calls; latency is acceptable;
+- communications across service boundaries are very slow compared to FN calls; latency is acceptable;
 - lower-level services should "**plug in**" to higher-level services;
 - **higher-level** services should **contain no** specific physical **knowledge** (URI, etc) **about** any **lower-level** service;